YaredPena/Chatter-Box-AI-Chat-Support-August-2024/README.md

 ```bash
 py app.py
 ```
+Also, please note that this is an AI agent using OpenAI, and so you'll need a .env file containing your api key.
+The structure is 'OPENAI_API_KEY = sk-proj......"

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the frontend.
 ## Other Files
 There are some helper python modules that were used in the creation of this project,